 We have Field’s Nocturne No.05 for piano featured on our site.

-At the age of eight he received lessons from Tommaso Giordani.
-Whist still young he moved to London where he was tutored under Muzio Clementi who enabled his fame and popularity as a concert pianist then increased.
+At the age of eight Field, received lessons from Tommaso Giordani.
+Whilst he was still young he moved to London and was tutored under Muzio Clementi .
+Field’s fame and popularity as a concert pianist then increased.

-Life & Career
+Life and Career

-In 1802 Field travelled with Clementi to Paris, Vienna and Russia.
-He settled in St. Petersberg living there for twenty nine years.
+In 1802 Field travelled with Clementi to Paris, Vienna, and Russia.
+He settled in St. Petersberg living there for twenty-nine years.

-He married in 1808 and had a son, however he was quite a womaniser and drinker and fathered at least one illegitimate child.
-Consequently his wife left him.
+He married in 1808 and had a son, however, he was quite a womaniser and drinker and fathered at least one illegitimate child.
+Consequently, his wife left him.

 Due to his extravagant lifestyle in the late 1820s Field suffered from rectal cancer… He is quoted as saying “I play better when I am drunk than anyone in Russia when they are sober.”
-He passed out drunk once when he was due at a concert once and rumours spread that he had died!
+He once passed out drunk when he was due at a concert and rumours spread that he had died!